reimandlab/PACIFIC/README.md

-# glmFS - a user-friendly pipeline for feature selection in generalized linear models
+# glmFS - a pipeline for feature selection in generalized linear models

-This is a general pipeline for performing feature selection with respect to survival outcomes.
+This is a pipeline for feature selection in generalized linear models.
+The model response can be continuous, binary, or survival outcomes.
 The input features can be any combination of single features $X_{i}$ and two-way interaction features $Y_{j}*Z_{k}$.
-Any feature (being single or component of interaction) can be arbitrarily numeric or categorical.
+Any feature (being single or component of an interaction) can be arbitrarily numeric or categorical.

 The pipeline runs an iterative procedure consisting of subsampling, feature preprocessing and elastic net regularization of multivariate CoxPH models ($Survival \sim \sum X_{i} + \sum Y_{j}*Z_{k}$) to identify the most frequently selected features across the iterations.
 These "candidate features" are a minimal subset of input features that are potentially more robust in explaining the survival outcomes.
 The pipeline also provides a series of ANOVA P values which can be used for further refinement of the candidate features.
 This enables highlighting features that provide complementary information to user-defined baseline variables - and, in the case of interaction features, also to the individual components of the interaction - with respect to survival outcomes.